 Take care when taking down your metal chandelier & don’t forget to turn off the power!

-Adding a Ceiling Medallion to our Ceiling Before Adding the Chandelier
+Adding a Ceiling Medallion to our Ceiling Before Adding the Newly Spray Painted Chandelier Makeover

 When we brought the chandelier back in the dining room we hung it up a simple white medallion like this one, (Westinghouse 10″ Molded Plastic Ceiling Medallion for Light Fixtures and Ceiling Fans).

-Whoever had cut the hole for the junction box in the ceiling previously had made it too big for the chandelier and it had always driven me crazy that there was a hole in our ceiling.
-No more!
+Whoever had cut the hole for the junction box in the ceiling previously had made it too big for the chandelier & it had always driven me crazy that there was a hole in our ceiling.

 Thanks for stopping by to see our chandelier makeover!!!

-It really is a simple, easy makeover that makes a huge impact on whatever room your chandelier is hanging in.
+It really is a simple, easy spray paint makeover that makes a huge impact on whatever room your chandelier makeover is hanging in.

 by Tara Lehman